-Well for some reason, like everything else at Christmas, I seemed to have an abundance of cherries.
-I can’t help myself buying up big when they’re in season.
+Well for some reason, like everything else at Christmas, I seem to have an abundance of cherries.
+I can’t help myself, buying up big when they’re in season.
 Especially when the season is so short.
-I think I got the full pantry thing from my mum.
+I think I got the full pantry thing from my Mum.
 Oh, and I have a lot of shelves.
 You just have to keep them filled, don’t you!

 So here it is.
-Cherry Jam with added Vanilla and Kirsch
+Cherry Jam with the addition of Vanilla and Kirsch.

-- 1 granny smith apple cut into quarters
+- 100 g granny smith apple cut into chunks

-- 900 g of ripe cherries.
-(Doesn’t matter if they are not perfect but they have to be ripe)
+- 500 g of ripe cherries.
+Pips removed Doesn’t matter if they are not perfect but they should be ripe for flavour

 - Please read the entire recipe before you start.

 - Place the apple into the TM bowl.
-No need to peel or core.
-Blitz on speed 9 for 10 seconds
+No need to peel.
+Blitz 10 seconds/speed 9

-- In the meantime add the vanilla pod and seeds to the TM basket as well.
-We get to use them soon.
+- In the meantime add the vanilla pod through the hole in the lid into the basket as well.

-- With the lid back on set to 100 c for 20 mins reverse speed + 1.
+- Now check your cherries.
+They should still be very watery.
+Add your Kirch, pop the lid back on set for 30 minutes/120°C/reverse speed + 1.
+Still leaving the basket inside.
 Be careful that the mix doesn’t spatter here.
-I use a mini sieve on top of my TM lid at this stage the sieve permits the steam to escape and stops the hot jam spatters from turning your walls pink. 😉
+I use a mini sieve on top of my TM lid at this stage the sieve permits the steam to escape and stops the big jam spatters from turning your walls pink. 😉